Skip to content

 Laws like the General Data Protection Regulation (GDPR) in Europe and the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA) in the U.S. set strict rules for how businesses collect, process, store, and share personal data.
 Key concepts include consent (requiring affirmative permission to process data), data minimization (collecting only what is necessary), and data subject rights (allowing individuals to access, correct, or delete their data).

 For instance, a business operating online that collects customer information must clearly state its data collection practices in a privacy policy and obtain proper consent.
-As of May 2026, more states are enacting their own comprehensive data privacy laws, creating a patchwork of regulations for businesses to navigate.
+As of May 2026, more states are enacting their own complete data privacy laws, creating a patchwork of regulations for businesses to navigate.

 Cybersecurity and Data Breach Notification